kagaimiq/jielie/datafmt/bankcb.md

 ### Layout

-All banks, including the master bank, is stored at the beginning of a BANKCB image.
+All bank headers are stored at the beginning of an image, then the individual bank's data follow.
-Then the bank data themselve follows.

-If the image is scrambled, each header and data portion are scrambled individually.
+If the image is scrambled, then each header and data portion is scrambled individually.

 ```
      .------------------------.